 It also shows the contributions that are payable to the Scheme between the effective date of the valuation and the date that the Actuary certifies the Schedule.

-The Trustees of the Scheme and the Employer have agreed this Schedule, as indicated below by authorised signatories.
+The Trustees of the Scheme have agreed this Schedule with Lazard & Co., Services Limited and Lazard Asset Management Limited, as indicated below by authorised signatories.

 The following contributions are payable to the Scheme:

 Contributions from Employers